PGY2 - Adult Internal Medicine, Infectious Diseases & Academics

 - Paul DiMondi, PharmD, BCPS, Campbell University College of Pharmacy & Health Sciences, WakeMed Health Center

 - Justin R. Spivey, PharmD, BCPS, Campbell University College of Pharmacy & Health Sciences

-The primary preceptors for this residency are Richard H. Drew, Pharm.D., MS, FCCP and Mary L. Townsend, Pharm.D., AAHIVP.
+The primary preceptors for this residency are Richard H. Drew, Pharm.D., MS, FCCP and Dustin Wilson, Pharm.D..
 Dr. Drew is a Professor in the Department of Pharmacy Practice at Campbell and Associate Professor of Medicine (Infectious Diseases) Duke University School of Medicine.
 He maintains an active clinical practice in internal medicine and infectious diseases and is involved in clinical research.
-Dr. Townsend is an Associate Professor in the Department of Pharmacy Practice at Campbell.
-She maintains an active clinical practice in internal medicine and infectious diseases at the Durham VA Medical Center and is also involved in clinical research.
+Dr. Wilson is an Assistant Professor in the Department of Pharmacy Practice at Campbell.
+He maintains an active clinical practice in internal medicine at Duke University Hospital.

 To apply for the residency, submission of the following information is required:

 - Three letters of recommendation

 The deadline for receiving your application material is no later than January 5, 2015.
 After review, qualified applicants will be notified so they can arrange an on-site interview.

 For additional information contact: